SilensAngelusNex/silensangelusnex.github.com/_posts/2017-05-18-hello-world.md

 ---
 {% include JB/setup %}

-This post is a failed test.
+This post is a successful test.

 ![alt text](https://raw.githubusercontent.com/SilensAngelusNex/silensangelusnex.github.com/master/_images/pepe.jpg "Perhaps one of the least rare Pepes.")